 Is there such a thing as dogma and doctrine in the eo or oo?
 Is it the same thing as in rc?

-Too many questions I'm afraid,
+Too many questions I'm afraid, thank you.

 I am not sure what this parish priest at the Catholic priest meant.
 Even in Orthodox this can be a true statement, just like in Roman Catholicism, if said in the proper spirit.
 Maybe someone else here can explain that better.